 Doulas?
 A Do-What?!

-The thought of labor and birth can be scary for many women.
-Images of hospitals, fear, being alone, and pain can fill the mind and create a great deal of anxiety for those who are new to birth or who previously have had a bad experience.
+The thought of labor and birth can be scary.
+Images of hospitals, pain, fear, and being alone fill the mind and create a great deal of anxiety for those who are new to birth or who previously have had a bad experience.

 Enter the modern doula.

-Today, doulas are becoming a more popular resource for birthing women.
+Today, doulas are becoming a more popular resource for birthing families.
 But many still have not heard about their benefits and wonder, “What is a doula?”.

 As professional labor and/or emotional support, a doula can make a huge difference in your labor, birth, and postpartum experience.
-They bring a passion for helping a new mother, and a trained doula adds the benefits of educated preparation, skills, and the ability to collaborate with other members of the mother’s birth team.
+Not only do they provide passion and energy to help, a trained doula adds the benefits of educated preparation, comfort skills, and the ability to collaborate with other members of the birth team.